Dado1513/Dado1513/README.md

-🎓 I’m currently a third-year Ph.D. student at the University of Genova (Italy)
+🎓 I’m currently a third-year Ph.D. student at the University of Genova (Italy) and Cybersecurity Engineer at [Talos s.r.l.s](https://talos-sec.com)

 💼 I'm a Mobile and IoT Security Enthusiast